 Noa continues to like standing up with her walker.
 On Saturday, I asked her if she wanted to stand up by herself or with me.
 She replied, "self" and then added "Soon.
 Bye-bye Mommy."
 She was very proud to stand up and turn herself around, and get herself from her room to the walker to the stair to dinner almost by herself.

+All in all a great weekend.
 So, after last week's big surprise, I spied on Noa's room cleaning activities to see if I might be able to catch the lady in action... and I did!
 It's pretty exciting, if I do say so myself!!
 The video is a bit long (even with a break in the middle).
 I started when she first reached in the direction of the walker.
 I just put it where it had been the week before.
 Towards the middle of the video, she realized she still had a few toys to pick up and I was afraid my camera might run out of space so I paused filming until she seemed to finish with that.
 I figured I'd include the full video here because I think the moves leading up to standing are also interesting.
 In other news, Noa had a quiet but fun weekend.
 Since she had her COVID shot on Friday and it was that time of the month, we just figured we'd take it easy and that seemed to work fine for everyone.
 She seemed to be a bit tired Saturday but other than that no real reaction to the second shot.

 She was very glad to be able to do her spinning swing outside in the nice weather.
 Noa had a great weekend at home, which included a bunch of signs that we don't understand and a surprising and very exciting development!